Education with Teaching and Learning

 How to communicate with parents as a Teacher

 Here are a few tips for communicating with your parents as a teacher: •Be mindful of how much detail you share.
 Too much information can be overwhelming for your parent.
-Some of the examples of Effective feedback for students you may get here.
+Some of the examples of Effective feedback for students may be here.
 Try to give them just enough information so they know what’s going on without being bogged down by details.

-1. By Email: The best way to start email communication with parents is to introduce yourself, summarize the school year so far and let them know of any changes that may have taken place.
+1. By Email: The best way to start email communication with parents is to introduce yourself, summarize the school year so far, and let them know of any changes that may have taken place.
 This usually includes important dates like report cards or teacher conferences.

 2. Next, it’s crucial to keep communication open by letting your parent know about any academic successes or setbacks.
 Letting parents share in the excitement and pride of their child’s accomplishments will go a long way in strengthening the relationship.
 In addition, be sure to provide information on tests and homework assignments.